SkymanOne/folidity/reports/main.typ

 = Proposed Solution <Chapter:Solution>

-== Outline
+== Outline <Section:Outline>

 In light of the above, we believe there is a need for a solution that combines two approaches to allow SC developers to reason about their program in terms of FSM models that can be verified at the compile time for functional correctness and model consistency, and enable an automatic generation of invariants and constraints to validate the data at runtime.

 We propose _Folidity_, a safe smart contract language.
-Folidity will offer the model-first approach to the development process while featuring the functional-first programming style.
+Folidity offers a model-first approach to the development process while featuring a functional-friendly programming style.
 The language intends to offer a safe and secure-by-design approach to the programming, ensuring the developer is aware of any state transitions during execution.

 The list of feature requirements has been comprised based on the vulnerabilities described in @fig:Table:classification.

 / *1.
 Provide abstraction over timestamp* <Requirement:1>: in response to #ref_scv(1).
 We are interested in the limited use of timestamps in SCs in favour of block number or another safe primitive.
 / *2.
 Provide a safe interface for randomness* <Requirement:2>: in response to #ref_scv(2).
-Folidity should also provide source of randomness through a standardised interface.
+Folidity should also provide a source of randomness through a standardised interface.
 / *3.
 Enable model-first approach in development* <Requirement:3> :in response to #ref_scv(3).
 Developers should reason about the storage in terms of models and how they are updated by events.
 This approach is inspired by the Event-B @event_b work, which can also be applied to SC development.
 / *4.
 Explicit state checks at runtime* <Requirement:4>: in response to #ref_scv(3) and #ref_scv(6).
 Similar to #ref_req(3), SC developers should be aware of any state transitions that update the state of the model.
 State transitions must happen explicitly and be validated at the runtime to guarantee _liveness_.
 / *5.
 Static typing* <Requirements:5>: in response to #ref_scv(3) and #ref_scv(5).